 If you prefer a .net extension, you may still want to buy the .com version and redirect it to your main .net site.
 This ensures you capture all .com domain traffic and prevent competitors from stealing customers.
 By using a hosting service like Bluehost, it’s very easy to purchase both domains and set up a redirect.

 .com vs .net SEO Considerations

-These specific extensions represent a relatively minor factor in Google searches, and therefore, have little impact on how your website ranks.
+These specific extensions represent a relatively minor factor in Google searches, and therefore, have little impact on how your business website ranks.
 The only time extensions do matter is when you’re trying to rank in local search results outside the U.S. local searches tend to favor domain extensions for specific countries or regions like .jp, .ru, .uk, and so on.

 However, extension credibility can offer some advantages.
 Because a .com website extension is more relevant to users looking to make a purchase than a .net extension, you might find you get more clicks via Google search results with a .com domain.
 Conversely, if you want to target users interested in technology, a .net domain might be more effective.

 In general, your directory listings, backlinks, and page content will have a much bigger impact on your search engine rankings than your domain extension.
 Check out our guide to learn more about how to rank higher in Google searches.

 Find a .com or .net Domain for Your Business

 To find a .com or .net domain name for your business, you must check its availability before purchasing it.
 You can purchase one from a website hosting service like Bluehost via their easy-to-use search tool below.
 Bluehost is our recommended domain provider because they’ll also let you build a website and set up professional email accounts for just $2.95 per month.